KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

-f# Part 9: Navigation & Footer
+# Part 9: Navigation & Footer

 Most websites have a way to navigate around, let's add navigation to ours.
 HTML 5 added nav and footer elements to the mix so let's give that a try!